kareulo/astro-cloudflare-template/README.md

 ## 🤝 Contribution

-Feel free to contribute!
+Contributions are welcome!
 Open issues or submit pull requests for suggestions, bug fixes, or improvements.